IoT and CAFM - on the way to FM 4.0

 Even in indoor navigation, CAFM and IoT work hand-in-hand: IoT sensoring helps determine location through triangulation, allowing the CAFM system to show the user location-based data on their laptop or in an app.
 When servicing technical equipment, the app can guide the installer directly to the corresponding system and display the corresponding maintenance card in parallel.

-With regard to the diversity of IoT approaches and solutions and the accompanying rhetoric of words, one thing is indispensable: practical experience.
+With a view to the diversity of IoT approaches and solutions and the accompanying vocabulary is indispensable: practical experience.

 It is important to consolidate and consolidate the multitude of data that can already be collected today in order to draw FM-relevant conclusions from them and to support FM processes in a meaningful way.